mohamd7ali/BigData/README.md

-# BigData
+# Big Data PySpark Projects
 Big Data projects implemented with PySpark, focusing on data processing, analysis, and real-time streaming.

-# Big Data PySpark Projects

 This repository contains a collection of big data projects implemented using PySpark, focusing on large-scale data processing, clustering, recommendation systems, and text analysis.
 Each project is designed to solve a real-world data problem using scalable distributed computing techniques.